Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Games with Perfect Information

 \subsection{Early Termination}

-MCTS in its classical form evaluates game states through simulating random playouts.
+MCTS in its classical form evaluates game states through simulating random playouts i.e. complete play-throughs to the terminal states.
 In dynamic domains, where actions are taken in a short period of time, such outcome sampling appears to be a disadvantage of vanilla MCTS.
 One of the alternatives is to \textit{early terminate} the playouts - a node is sampled only to an arbitrary depth and then the state is evaluated similarly to the minimax search.
 One of the key issues is to determine the cut-off depth.
-Sooner terminations save the simulation time although result in evaluation uncertainty.
-On the other side, longer delay makes the algorithm to converges to the classical MCTS.
+Earlier terminations save the simulation time although they result in evaluation uncertainty.
+On the other hand, later terminations cause the algorithm to behave more like vanilla MCTS.

-\cite{lorentz2016using} finds the optimal termination point for different evaluation functions in the context of board games.
+\cite{lorentz2016using} finds the optimal termination point for diverse evaluation functions in the context of three different board games.
 The results prove that even a weak function can compare favorably to a long random playout.
 The evaluation functions can also augment the quality of simulations \citep{lanctot2014monte}.
 The proposed method replaces \(Q(s,a)\) in the classic UCB selection - Eq.~\ref{eq:uct} - with the following formula:

 where \(r_{s,a}^{\tau}\) is the cumulative reward of the state-action pair with respect to the player \(\tau\), \(n_{s,a}\) is the visit count, \(v_{s,a}^{\tau}\) is the implicit minimax evaluation for that player and \(alpha\) - weighting parameter.
 The minimax evaluations are computed implicitly along with standard updates to the tree nodes and maintained separately from the playout outcomes.
+Hierarchical elimination tournament with 200 games has been used to tune the parameters of the algorithm.

-The generation of evaluation functions is a challenging research especially in General Game Playing (see section~\ref{sec:definitions}). \cite{WaledzikMandziukAGI2011,WaledzikMandziukTCIAIG2014} construct state evaluation function in GGP automatically based solely on the game rules description, and apply this function to guide the UCT search process in their \emph{Guided UCT} method.
+The generation of evaluation functions is a challenging research especially in General Game Playing (see section~\ref{sec:definitions}). \cite{WaledzikMandziukAGI2011,WaledzikMandziukTCIAIG2014} construct a state evaluation function in GGP automatically based solely on the game rules description, and apply this function to guide the UCT search process in their \emph{Guided UCT} method.

-Moreover, evaluation functions can be approximated with neural networks \citep{wu2018multilabeled}. \cite{goodman2019re} trains an evaluation network on the data from offline MCTS, which allows to omit the simulation step during the tree search.
+Moreover, evaluation functions can be approximated with neural networks \citep{wu2018multilabeled}. \cite{goodman2019re} trains an evaluation network on the data from offline MCTS, which allows omission of the simulation step during the tree search.